(This entry is a short part of a lecture in The Anatomy of Poetry course series…to whet your appetite!)

 The prose poem might look like prose, but it isn’t.
 In a traditional or modern poem, the major structural element is the line, which is arranged in stanzas or verses.
 In a prose poem, it is the sentence and paragraph.
 But it must transcend what prose does.
 I admit, the lines are very blurred when I read some of the prose poetry published today.

-Personally, I embrace the definition of former U. S. Poet Laureate Robert Bly.
+Personally, I embrace the definition of former Minnesota State Poet Laureate, Robert Bly (2008-2011).
 A prose poem is a poem, but without the use of line breaks:

 Robert Bly’s “Looking for Dragon Smoke”… essay explaining the new direction in which American poetry was moving during the 60s and 70s.
 Then he gives a “working definition” of the prose poem, arguing that it “is a genre of poetry, self-consciously written in prose, and characterized by the intense use of virtually all the devices of poetry, which includes the intense use of devices of verse,” except for the line break.
 Finally, he lists what he calls the “special properties” of the prose poem: its “attention to the unconscious, and to its particular logic”; “an accelerated use of colloquial and everyday speech patterns”; “a visionary thrust”; a reliance on humor and wit; and an “enlightened doubtfulness, or hopeful skepticism”.
 (Cited from Web del Sol)